PhD with Creative Writing Concentration

 Qualifying Procedure: Step 2

-The prospectus consists of either a comprehensive book proposal or an annotated book list geared toward their Creative Dissertation, and serves as part of the preparation for the Critical Introduction component of the Dissertation process.
+The prospectus consists of an annotated book list geared toward their Creative Dissertation, and serves as part of the preparation for the Critical Introduction component of the Dissertation process.
 For the PhD in English with a Creative Writing Concentration the expectation is that the list will therefore represent formative/vital works (around 30, with at least 5 critical/theoretical texts) for the candidate in terms of their own development and potential as a creative writer.
 The candidate is at this point declaring a specific creative writing genre for their dissertation: Fiction, Poetry, or Creative Non-Fiction.
 Completed prospectus should be submitted to the full dissertation committee (i.e. including extra-departmental member) for approval.
 There is no defense of the prospectus in the PhD-CWC program.
 Following the successful oral exam and approval of the prospectus, the chair of the student’s committee should email the graduate school (firstname.lastname@example.org) a PDF of the prospectus and a completed form GS5.1: Admission to Doctorate Degree.

 Following completion of the qualifying procedure, you will prepare the dissertation, a book-length work that makes an original and significant contribution in your chosen genre accompanied by a 20–40 page critical introduction.
 As a general guideline, book-length will be understood as around 150–200+ pages for a novel, short story collection, or creative non-fiction work, or 48+ pages for a poetry collection.
 This is only a guideline and the dissertation committee can agree to different requirements as desired.
 In the introduction, the candidate will critically consider their work and its place in the overall canon of literary work in that genre.
 The introduction will use standard scholarly practices to cite works when applicable, and demonstrate graduate-level competency in literary analysis techniques.
 The introduction will allow the candidate to contextualize their work and discuss their aspirations, influences, and difficulties encountered in the process of writing the dissertation document.
 The works listed on the prospectus will serve as the foundation for this discussion and individual works will be cited when appropriate.